 Students earning Honours standing receive written recognition of their academic achievement and are normally eligible to continue their program of study.

 Satisfactory:

-Students in Satisfactory academic standing are normally eligible to continue their program of study.
+Students in Satisfactory academic standing are normally eligible to continue their program of study subject to the minimum Grade Point Average requirements of their specific program.
+Refer to the program's General Academic Requirements.